nezaboodka/reactronic/README.md

 Transactional reactivity is based on four fundamental concepts:

   - **Observable Objects** - a set of objects that store data of an application;
-  - **Transaction** - a function that makes changes in observable objects in transactional (atomic) way;
+  - **Operation** - a function that makes changes in observable objects in transactional (atomic) way;
-  - **Reaction** - a function that is called automatically in response to changes made by a transaction;
+  - **Reaction** - a function that is called automatically in response to changes made by an operation;
   - **Cache** - a computed value having associated function that is called on-demand to renew the value if it was marked as obsolete.

 The following picture illustrates relationships between the concepts